 Masters Gallery Foods named Wisconsin Manufacturer of the Year.
 Announces executive leadership transition plans: President & CEO Jeff Giffin transitions to Executive Chairman; Butch’s son, Jeff Gentine, Executive Vice President, assumes President & CEO.

-Masters Gallery Foods breaks ground on its second production and distribution facility in Oostburg, WI.
-Phase 1 is 175,000 square feet with three production rooms and features the latest retail and foodservice shred equipment.
+Grand opening of Masters Gallery Foods second production and distribution facility in Oostburg, Wisconsin.
+Phase 1 consists of 185,000 square feet with three production rooms and features the latest retail and foodservice shred equipment.